Impressive Germany Sweep Past Chile In Davis Cup - UrduPoint

 'Impressive' Germany Sweep Past Chile In Davis Cup

-Paris, (APP - UrduPoint / Pakistan Point News - 12th Sep, 2024) Germany swept past Chile to keep their perfect record after two ties in the Davis Cup group stage finals on Thursday.
+Paris, (APP - UrduPoint / Pakistan Point News - 13th Sep, 2024) Germany swept past Chile to keep their perfect record after two ties in the Davis Cup group stage finals on Thursday with wins also for Canada, Australia and the Netherlands.

 Despite the absence of their top four players, including world number two Alexander Zverev, the Germans dominated their Group C tie 3-0 in Zhuhai, China.
 The group also includes the United States and Slovakia.